enqueuezero/site/content/wsgi.md

 [Ring](https://github.com/ring-clojure/ring) is low-level interface and library for building web applications in the Clojure programming language.
 It's similar to WSGI in Python.

 Unlike WSGI having `app`, `env`, `start_response` and `Interable`, Ring has other four concepts: `Handler`, `Request`, `Response`, `Middleware`, among which the `Handler` is very like `app`.
-However, the `Handler` only accepts `Request` as parameter and returns `Response`.
-Both `Request` and `Response` are dictionary-like object.
-Please refer to [Ring wiki](https://github.com/ring-clojure/ring/wiki/Concepts) for more details of these concepts.
+However, the `Handler` only accepts `Request` as the parameter and returns `Response`.
+Both `Request` and `Response` are a dictionary-like object.
+Please refer to [Ring wiki](https://github.com/ring-clojure/ring/wiki/Concepts) for more details about these concepts.

 As a comparison, Ring provides higher level concepts than WSGI.

 ### WSGI v/s Rack

-[Rack](https://rack.github.io/) provides a minimal interface between webservers and Ruby web applications.
+[Rack](https://rack.github.io/) provides a minimal interface between web servers and Ruby web applications.
 It's also similar to WSGI in Python.

 In Rack, you need to provide an `app` as well, which is the same in WSGI.
-Rack requires `app` taking an environment hash as parameter, and returning an `Array` in the form like `[status_code, headers, body]`.
+Rack requires `app` taking an environment hash as the parameter, and returning an `Array` in the form like `[status_code, headers, body]`.
 The `status_code` is a string form of HTTP response code, the hash of headers is for HTTP response headers, and the body must be able to respond to `each` method (just like `Iterable` in Python).

-We can see that Rack reduces the `start_response` parameter but moves the necessity information into the return value.
+We can see that Rack reduces the `start_response` parameter but moves the necessary information into the return value.

 ## Pros and Cons

 * Advantages
     * Standardize and unified interface.
 * Disadvantages
     * Only support synchronize paradigm.
-Not support for async paradigm.
+Not support for the async paradigm.

 ## References